Gerard is an established independent researcher in basic and translational research who is funded by our Discovery Research Committee.

 About this scheme

-Proposals can use invasive or imaging techniques and cover all types of biomarkers including predisposition, screening, diagnostic, prognostic, predictive, pharmacological and surrogate response.
+- All types of biomarkers will be considered, including predisposition, screening, diagnostic, prognostic, predictive, pharmacological and surrogate response markers.

-Funding support provided for:
+Funding support is provided for:

 - Salaries for researchers and technical staff